mattjmorrison/dotfiles/docs/nix.md

 The configuration has three layers:

 - `flake.nix` pins inputs and exposes host builds.
-- `settings.nix` contains local user, identity, and profile values shared by modules.
-- `hosts/` wires a concrete machine to reusable modules.
+- `hosts/` contains one directory per machine, each with a `default.nix` and a `settings.nix` with user-specific values.
-- `modules/` contains reusable nix-darwin and Home Manager configuration.
+- `modules/` contains reusable nix-darwin, Home Manager, and shared MacBook configuration.

 Tool-specific behavior lives in separate docs: